IBM/system-security-research-updates/_posts/2021-07-20-insecurity-elgamal-pt1.md

 recovery given a single ciphertext.
 Luckily, the majority of PGP users seems to be unaffected, nevertheless we found more than 2000 vulnerable public keys.
-The second type of vulnerability, to be described in [Part II of this post](../../08/03/insecurity-elgamal-pt2), is a classical *side-channel vulnerability* leading to secret key recovery, however we argue there that the cross-configuration scenario makes it worse.
+The second type of vulnerability, to be described in Part II of this post (coming soon), is a classical *side-channel vulnerability* leading to secret key recovery, however we argue there that the cross-configuration scenario makes it worse.